 Given any connected bipartite graph embedded in $\C$ with labeled complementary components satisfying $(ii)$, one can recover the whole line complex $L$ in a unique way (up to equivalence).

-In the case that $f$ is a local homeomorphism, $T_f$ is a tree.
-So equivalence classes of local homeomorphisms $f$ of class $S$ are encoded by trees embedded in $\C$ with labeled vertices and complementary components satisfying~$(ii)$.
+In the case that $f$ is a local homeo\-morphism, $T_f$ is a tree.
+So equivalence classes of local homeo\-morphisms $f$ of class $S$ are encoded by trees embedded in $\C$ with labeled vertices and complementary components satisfying~$(ii)$.